 The Department of Correction and Rehabilitation consists of four divisions.
-Detetion Services (Montgomery County Detention Center and Montgomery County Correctional Facility), Pre-Trial Services, Pre-Release and Reentry Services, and the Director's Office.
+Detention Services (Montgomery County Detention Center and Montgomery County Correctional Facility), Community Corrections (Pre-Trial Services and Pre-Release and Reentry Services), Management Services and the Director's Office.

 The Director's Office provides oversight and direction for all Department of Correction and Rehabilitation activities in coordination with the County Chief Administrative Officer the County Executive.
 Personnel, Budget and Procurement, Fiscal Services and Information Technology are support functions with in the Director's Office.

 - Montgomery County Detention Center (MCDC) - Detention Services

 MCDC is primarily responsible for the intake and law enforcement processing of adult male and female offenders arrested in Montgomery County and has a facility capacity to accommodate approximately 200 inmates.
 Over 13,000 offenders annually arrive at MCDC’s Central Processing Unit (CPU).
 The CPU conducts psychological screening, medical screening, and risk assessment to determine the appropriate classification level of inmates and provides for the initial care, custody, and security of inmates for up to 72 hours prior to transfer to MCCF.
 At this facility, bond hearings are conducted by the Maryland District Court Commissioners via closed circuit television between MCDC and the District Court.
 The Office of the Public Defender determines eligibility of offenders for legal representation.
 Following an initial intake at MCDC, inmates transfer to the 1,029-bed Montgomery County Correctional Facility (MCCF), usually within 72 hours.

 - Montgomery County Correctional Facility (MCCF) - Detention Services